A Notice of Arbitration: What You Should Know

 (f) The relief or remedy sought;

-(g) A proposal as to the number of arbitrators, language, and place of arbitration, if the parties have not previously agreed thereon.
+(g) A proposal regarding the number of arbitrators, language, and place of arbitration, if the parties have not previously agreed to these matters.

 4. The notice of arbitration may also include: